Friends of City Hall Park’s

 Trees offer us shady places to relax, play, gather, and connect with the natural world, while also producing oxygen, filtering out gaseous and particulate air pollution, absorbing ground water, impeding wind, deflecting noise and reducing urban heat.
 Our groves are habitats for squirrels, pollinators, year-round and migrating birds.
 The lower Manhattan urban forest remains a center of homeland for the Lenape nation.
 Trees increase private and public property values.
 Trees are memories and feelings.

 The challenges to our CHP trees and all urban trees are severe weather, air pollution, urban heat island effect, lack of adequate sunlight, development, limited growing space, poor soil, poor irrigation, competition from invasive species, pests, diseases, and vandalism.
-They need our help.
+They need our stewardship.

 “Tree Days” Program